What Is a Rear Gear Ratio and How Does It Work?

 After replacing the rear gears in your Mustang, you will more than likely notice a difference in your speedometer reading.
 This is because your Mustang’s computer thinks that you still have your factory gears installed and will output the speed using that gear ratio.

-There are a couple ways you can go about having this corrected:
+There are a couple of ways you can go about having this corrected:

 - If you have a tuner such as the SCT X4, COBB Accessport or nGauge Tuner, have your tuner fix the gear ratio in your tune so your speedometer reads correctly.